Let’s start with this, what is GA-4?

 An investigation should explain why the numbers are different, or why they’re wrong, or why they’re better than they are.
 When they’re wrong it’s really hard to explain because it caused misconceptions regarding website performance throughout an entire organization.

-So be thorough and test.
-Take your time, document what you did.
+So be thorough and test, take your time, and document what you did.
 Being wrong in the analytics business is not a good thing.
 Test.
 Test.
 Test.
 You got to make sure it’s all right!